TimChen1383/MaterialLibrary/README.md

 # MaterialLibrary
-- Just my simple/common materials which can be used in daily project directly
+- Just some simple/common materials which can be used in daily project directly